On regularity of solutions for certain linear Boltzmann transport equations: Discussion

 \section{Discussion}

 In the global case $G=\R^3$ the regularity of solutions of initial value transport problems may increase according to data (see \cite{tervo19-b}).
 In the case where $G$ is not the whole space the relevant transport problems contain the inflow boundary condition.
-This condition causes that the corresponding boundary value operator has a so called variable multiplicity on $\Gamma$.
-It is well-known from the general viewpoint of the first order PDE-systems that solutions of these kind of initial boundary value problems posses only limited regularity.
+The corresponding initial boundary value problem is characteristic.
+It is well-known from the general viewpoint of the first order PDE-systems that solutions of these kind of initial boundary value problems may posses only limited regularity.
 In the case of initial inflow boundary value transport problems the limit of regularity with respect to $x$ (and $\omega$-variables) seems to be $3/2$ (see Example \ref{exreg} above).
 In the case where the transport equation does not contain the slowing down term $a{\p \psi{E}}$ the regularity with respect to $E$-variable is not necessarily limited (see section \ref{rev} above).

 The regularity results exposed in this paper may be largely generalized for fractional indexes.
 The relevant spaces within which the results can be formulated are then fractional anisotropic Sobolev-Slobodevskij spaces $H^{(s_1,s_2,s_3)}(G\times S\times I^\circ)$ (cf. Remark \ref{frac} above).
 Under relevant assumptions the solution of the problem (\ref{i1}), (\ref{i2}), (\ref{i1-i}) lies in $H^{(s_1,s_2,s_3)}(G\times S\times I^\circ)$ for certain indexes $s_j>1$.
 The restricted collision operator $K_r$ may be more general than that of (\ref{sc-13}) and the assumption (\ref{sc-16-a}) is superfluous.
 The analysis requires further study and techniques but we think that the scales $H^{(s_1,s_2,s_3)}(G\times S\times I^\circ)$ are relevant for more general formulations.